thegouge/hunter-photo/README.md

 This is the repository for making Hunter Smith's personal website!

-The (website in all of its glory)[''] (will be posted here once I get it up and running
+The (website in all of its glory)[https://thegouge.github.io/hunter-photo] (will be posted here once I get it up and running

 ## Logging in as an Admin